 The Valley of the Queens is an isolated cemetery at the southern part of the vast necropolis of Thebes on the west bank of Luxor.
 It contains about 70 tombs mainly belonging to Queens, Princesses, Princes and Nobles who lived during the XIX and XX Dynasties.
 One of the most important tombs in the valley is the one that belongs to the famous Queen Nefertiti.
 The Valley of the Kings was the royal cemetery for 62 Pharaohs, and is located on the west bank at Luxor.
 In 1922 Howard Carter discovered the tomb of Tutankhamen and there were no new tombs discovered until February 2006.

 Egyptian cuisine is basically a mixture of Greece, Turkey, Lebanon, Palestine and Syrian food and is quite unique and very different.
-Egyptians are very fond of strong flavours such as garlic and onions and food in the south is more spicy and mouthwatering in comparison to north Egypt because of the influence of North African cuisine.
+Egyptians are very fond of strong flavors such as garlic and onions and food in the south is more spicy and mouthwatering in comparison to north Egypt because of the influence of North African cuisine.

 Rice along with pitta bread is the food of Egyptian main courses and among the national dishes of Egypt Ful Medames is the national dish often eaten at breakfast.
 Another popular traditional dish is Kushari based on rice along with black lentils, chickpeas, macaroni, garlic and vinegar with spicy tomato sauce as the topping.

 Egyptian cuisine is mainly known for its flavor and use of fresh ingredients.
-Molokhiyya is a popular leafy summer vegetable which Egyptians widely used in many variety of dishes along with other vegetables and kebabs in different flavour are the high point of Egyptian food.
+Molokhiyya is a popular leafy summer vegetable which Egyptians widely used in many variety of dishes along with other vegetables and kebabs in different flavor are the high point of Egyptian food.